 If you’ve been injured at or near a construction site and you are not a worker (and were not trespassing at the time), you can pursue compensation for your injuries through a standard personal injury lawsuit (most likely as a premises liability claim).
 Discussing the details of your case with an attorney is the best way to understand your rights and legal options.

-Whether you need guidance on a workers’ compensation claim, a personal injury lawsuit or a third-party liability matter, experienced attorneys are ready to answer your questions and represent your interests in litigation.
+Whether you need guidance on a workers’ compensation claim, a personal injury lawsuit, or a third-party liability matter, experienced injury attorneys in Maricopa County, AZ, are ready to answer your questions and represent your interests in litigation.
 To take advantage of an initial consultation, call a lawyer you can trust from Saavedra Law Firm, PLC today.